 In the event a participant needs to change the dates of being on-call, it is the responsibility of the assigned participant to find appropriate replacement personnel.
-The replacement personnel will receive the call-out premium while covering for the participant.
+The replacement personnel will receive the stand-by/call-out duty pay while covering for the participant.
 The replacement personnel will carry the call-out phone.

 In the event the participant has an emergency and needs to have someone fill in for a partial day, the participant will continue to hold the call-out phone.
 If the participant receives a call-out, the participant will contact the replacement.
 When the replacement responds to the call-out information provided from the participant, the replacement will receive the differential pay.
-The participant will not receive the differential pay when the replacement responds to the call-out.
+The participant will not receive the stand-by/call-out duty pay when the replacement responds to the call-out.